IsahiahDoesDev/IsahiahDoesDev.github.io/README.md

 ---

-## 📂 The Collection (Flagship Index)
+## 📂 The Collection (Index)

-These are the "Ferraris" in the showroom—production-ready applications built to solve real business problems.
+These are the production-ready applications built to solve real business problems.

 | # | Project Name | Type | Tech Focus | Status |
 |:-:|:---|:---|:---|:---:|